hukevinxiaochen/fs-react-bp/README.markdown

   * uses a deploy script that will deploy to the heroku dyno with `yarn/npm deploy`
 * starts in production with `start` script
 * can test the application by running `test` script
-  * uses mocha and chai, with enzyme for react
+  * uses tape JS, with enzyme for react, supertest for our API
+* Bundles CSS using webpack and with help of css-loader and style-loader
+* Use express as our API server
+  * Use logging middleware
+  * Use static file serving middleware
+  * Use parsing middleware
+  * Handle 404s
+  * Handle 500s
+  * Send index.html
 ## REQUIRED by Me
 * `.eslintrc.js` - using airbnb config.